shunanya/Monitis-Log4J-Appender/Readme.md

 ## The Monitis Log4J Appender ##

 The MonitisAppender represents the Java implementation of a Log4j appender which allows to send selectively log records from any Java application (that uses Log4J) into Monitis via the Monitis open API.
-This project uses the  possibility of Log4j extension to provide a simple solution for users whose only alternative is to implement a polling function against against the output of a standard Log4j appender.
+This project uses the Log4j extension possibility and the Monitis custom monitor approach to provide a simple solution for users whose only alternative is to implement a polling function against the output of a standard Log4j appender.

 Requirements for monitored application is the following:

   - Aplication should use Log4J logging library
   - log_mon.jar have to be included in addition into the list of Aplication libraries
-  - Log4J configuration should have XML format and be extended to specify settings for Monitis Appender:
+  - Log4J configuration should have XML format and be extended to specify settings for Monitis Appender e.g. like depicted below:

         <appender name="monitisAppender" class="org.monitis.logmonitor.logger.MonitisAppender">
                 <param name="monitisApiKey" value="2PE0HVI4DHP34JACKCAE37IOD4" />